informatik-mannheim/cmg-ss2025/services/carbon-intensity-provider/README.md

-# carbon-intensity-provider Service
+# Carbon Intensity Provider Service

-The carbon-intensity-provider service is an example service that demonstrates the folder structure of a microservice following the ports & adapters architecture.
+This service provides an API to store and retrieve carbon intensity data, following the Ports & Adapters (Hexagonal) architecture.

 > **WARNING**
 > The implementation is in an early stage.
-Many things are still missing.
-Use with care.
+Some functionality may be missing or subject to change.

 ## Usage